 Meaning

-The message behind “But when I lose my temper, I find it difficult to forgive myself.
+In the quote “But when I lose my temper, I find it difficult to forgive myself.
 I feel I’ve failed.
 I can be calm in a crisis, in the face of death or things that hurt badly.
-I don’t get hysterical, which may be masochistic of me.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+I don’t get hysterical, which may be masochistic of me.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme